PositiveSumData/NationalOralHealthDataPortal/Data/CMS416/README.md

 Since these data do appear in the CMS_416_eligible90 table, this weights table isn't entirely necessary but it's a lot easier in Tableau to have this table pre-made and joined-in rather than recreated using Level of Detail expressions.

-### grid_xy table

-The basic Tableau presentation for states is to show states as their actual shapes on a map.
-We probably don't want to show an actual map of the United States that gives Alaska and Texas such large real estate compared to Rhode Island and Delaware.
-Instead we want a tesselated tile grid.
-We use a new table titlled 'grid_xy' that assigns each state a horizontal and vertical value tiling states into a rough representation of the countr.

 ## Issues, decisions, and modifications
 CMS416 reports include 24 reporting lines across 14 topics.
 We have only kept oral health and total eligibility lines.
 For example, lines pertaining to blood lead tests, screening ratios, and periodicity schedules have been removed.